Why Do We Need to Pre-Process Time Series Data?

 How to Find Missing Values?

-For starters, we need to test if assigning the frequency resulted in additional time periods for which data is Not Available.
+For starters, we need to test if assigning the frequency lead to additional time periods for which data is Not Available.

 Again, there’s a dedicated method: is_na() which we can call on the entire data frame.
 We will see either “True” or “False” for every entry in the set, depending on whether there is missing data for that period.